-For this Thai-inspired soup, rice is cooked right in the broth, generously seasoned with lemongrass, shallots, and garlic.
+Whether you wake up with an aching head from a few too the night before, or just need something warm and filling to get through these final cold days, this Thai-inspired soup will set you right.
+Rice is cooked right in the broth, generously seasoned with lemongrass, shallots, and garlic.
 With savory ground pork to give it some heft and a finishing drizzle of fish sauce, it's a dish that's simple, flavor-packed, and wholly satisfying.

 - Yield:Serves 4

 - 6 cups homemade or store-bought low sodium chicken stock